 1) The farmer now wants to see this output graphically using a column sparkline.

 2) So, select cells F14: F15 as shown below.

 4) For the data range, select the range B14: E15 as shown below.

 5) Click Ok.

 7) Some additional axis customization is needed.
-So select cells F14: F15, go to Sparkline Tools>Design>Group and click on the drop-down arrow under axis, for the Vertical Axis Minimum Value Options, under Vertical Axis Minimum Value Options choose Custom Value this time as shown below.
+So select cells F14: F15, go to Sparkline Tools>Design>Group, and click on the drop-down arrow under the axis, for the Vertical Axis Minimum Value Options, under Vertical Axis Minimum Value Options choose Custom Value this time as shown below.